filinus/csvuploader/readme.md

 Joined Date is just a day, we won’t start particular time during date.

+**Customer's CSVConfig**

-**Customer’s CSVConfig **Each customer has own config file in the csvconfigdir directory, the _csvconfigdir_ option in the application.properties.
+Each customer has own config file in the csvconfigdir directory, the _csvconfigdir_ option in the application.properties.

-Fles are YAML files in general.
+Files are YAML files in general.

 CSV config files must be names as   &lt;client name&gt;.csvconfig.yml